Spawn: The Eternal: Reception

+Upon its appearance on store shelves, Spawn: The Eternal was declared by critics one of the worst all-time video games, overall and in the categories of film tie-ins and PS1 games.
+The game continued to be considered one of the worst video games of all-time in later decades, including for comic book superhero video games.
+The game massively disappointed critics due to the high quality of the comics and its media adaptations and toys.

+The graphics were considered by several critics to be ugly, filled with pop-ups, repetitive and sloppy texturing, and excessive pixelation and blockiness.
+The texture mapping's pixelation, blockiness and amount of detail was noted by GameSpot and UK's Play magazine to make the positions of characters hard to decipher.
+IGN and the UK's Play magazine perceived Spawn's appearance as similar to an ape.

+Spawn: The Eternals overall gameplay was condemned as monotonous, as the player traversed to the next enemy to combat before wandering again to do the same.
+All the opponents were reportedly defeated by a constant repeat of kicking then sidestepping.

-The game received an overwhelmingly negative response from critics.
-GameSpot called it "an adventure game with no story tacked onto a substandard but generic fighting game" citing poor controls, buggy graphics, dull levels, and a camera which moves far too slow to keep up with the player character.
+GameSpot cited poor controls, buggy graphics, dull levels, and a camera which moves far too slow to keep up with the player character.
 IGN complained of grainy textures, simplistic combat, overly easy puzzles, and general lack of challenge.
 Next Generation likewise said the puzzles are simplistic to the point of being mindless, and found the transition from over-the-shoulder to side-view perspective when entering combat to be confusing.
 They also criticized the ugly visuals.
 Shawn Smith of Electronic Gaming Monthly praised the lighting effects, animated textures, and music, but concluded that the gameplay makes Spawn: The Eternal unlikable, and his three co-reviewers were much more negative about the game.
 Kelly Rickards razed the muddy graphics, awkward fighting engine, and mindless enemy A.I., and Joe Fielder commented, "It fails miserably as both a fighting game and explorative actioneer, with a weak fighting engine, horrible 3-D camera, choppy control and bad graphics.
 It ranks right down there with Sirtech's Excalibur 2555 and ASC's Perfect Weapon."

 GamePro panned the game for the needlessly complex and under-responsive controls, the weak fight music, the repetitive gameplay, and the fact that Spawn only wears his chains and cape during fights.
 The reviewer gave it 3.5 out of 5 for graphics, 2.5 for control, and 2.0 for both sound and fun factor.
 Ultra Game Players stated that "Textures are ugly and repetitive, and the resolution is so blocky and pixelated, you'll find yourself longing for the days of eight-bit games."